Russia’s service PMI soars to 58.1 in March as the sector bounces back from the sanctions shock

 From the Russian perspective, recent polls show that the people think the war is going well, and it has made a noticeable difference to daily life on the streets of Moscow.

-It’s business as usual for most Russians and services firms maintained a positive outlook for output over the year ahead in March.
+It’s business as usual for most Russians, and services firms maintained a positive outlook for output for the year ahead in March.

-“Plans for expansion of current facilities and new product lines, alongside hopes of greater client demand reportedly buoyed sentiment.
-The degree of confidence slipped from February's recent high, however, and was slightly weaker than the long-run series average,” S&P reports its panellists saying.
+“Plans for expansion of current facilities and new product lines, alongside hopes of greater client demand, reportedly buoyed sentiment.
+The degree of confidence slipped from February's recent high, however, and was slightly weaker than the long-run series average,” S&P reports its panellists as saying.